andymantell/revitalising-frontend-workflow-with-pattern-libraries/slides.md

 ------

 # Pitfalls and learnings
-- Pattern library falls behind - best intentions sometimes fall squashed by time constraints
+- Pattern library falls behind - best intentions sometimes squashed by time constraints
-- Keep on top of tech debt (**photo of unofficial postit note backlog**)
+- Keep on top of tech debt (Sometimes hard to justify in a world where the question is always "What is the user need"! **photo of unofficial postit note backlog**)

 ------

-# Where to go from here
+# Where to go from here?
 - Split components out into individual repositories?
 Complete modularity.
 - Web Components?
 (One day...)
 - Provide templates from the pattern library - integrate these into a production app?